Content marketing is one of the most powerful ways to grow your business this year and beyond.

 Step 5: Create a content promotion plan

 You also need a plan to promote the content so that people will discover and share it.
-Email outreach, influencer collaborations, social media sharing, guest blogging, and paid ads are a few ways businesses can promote their content.
+Guest Blogging or guest posting, influencer collaborations, social media sharing, and paid ads are a few ways businesses can promote their content.

 Businesses that are successful and consistent with content marketing will see a steady rise in inbound traffic, a growth in sales and improved brand awareness.
-Content marketing is usually a long term marketing tactic and organizations that commit to it will reap the rewards.
+This is a long-term strategy and organizations that commit to it will reap the rewards.

 The data shows a resounding YES!